The Doctor and the Devils: Development

+Filming

+Principal photography took place at Shepperton Studios.
+Francis originally intended to shoot the film in black-and-white.
+He still sought to achieve a monochrome effect on the colour film, by using a flat colour palate.
+Francis and cinematographer Gerry Turpin used the latter's "LightFlex" system, which used a lens-mounted device to pre-expose the film stock.

+Several of the cast and crew had previously worked together on The Elephant Man, including Francis, producers Brooks and Jonathan Sanger, composer John Morris, and actor W. Morgan Sheppard.
+Elephant Man actor Freddie Jones was offered a role, but turned it down.
+This was the final film for three of its actors - Jennifer Jayne, Jack May, and Peter Burton.
+It was also the final film for cinematographer Norman Warwick.

 Reception

 The film struggled to find an audience, and was not well received by critics.

-Roger Ebert gave the film one-and-a-half stars out of four, writing, "It is impossible to discover, on the evidence of "The Doctor and the Devils," why anybody connected with this movie thought it should be made.
+Roger Ebert gave the film one-and-a-half stars out of four, writing, "It is impossible to discover, on the evidence of The Doctor and the Devils, why anybody connected with this movie thought it should be made.
 It is unredeemed, dreary, boring, gloomy dreck unilluminated by even the slightest fugitive moment of inspiration or ambition," though he praised star Twiggy as the film's "only ray of sunshine."

 Vincent Canby of the New York Times was more positive, writing the film boasts a "first-rate English cast," and adding that "Mr. Harwood's screenplay, which retains a lot of the original Thomas dialogue, is much more fun to see than the Thomas screenplay is to read."

+The film was nominated for the Grand Prix at the 1986 Avoriaz International Fantastic Film Festival.